 Why Someone Should Buy From You in an Ocean of Choices

 There is more similarity in a precious painting by Degas and a frosted mug of root beer than you ever thought possible.Alfred Taubman, owner of the A&W chain, comparing marketing challenges faced following the purchase of a 241-year-old auction company

-Law of Category
+The Law of Category

-Ideas and questions to position yourself into a unique category:
+Here are ideas and questions to position yourself into a unique category:

 Focus on Your Biggest Buyers

 20% of customers will contribute to 80% of profits.
 Identify your biggest buyers then arrange everything to attract more of them.
 Make it your mission to figure out how to acquire them and keep them.

 Every market is made of bad and good customers.
 A bad customer may ask loads of questions from customer support about a product that costs less than $20.
 If the person eventually buys the product, they return it.